ChemeketaCS/csweb/content/assignments/cs161/photochop/index.md

 #### Sharpen

-Multiply the current pixel’s RGB values by 5 and neighboring values by -1.
+Multiply the current pixel's RGB values by 5 and neighboring values by -1.
 Add them all up–this is the new value.
-Subtracting the neighboring pixels will enhance any color differences, making color transitions look more abrupt and thus “sharper”
+Subtracting the neighboring pixels will enhance any color differences, making color transitions look more abrupt and thus "sharper"

 Using 9 and -2 makes for a stronger effect.
 Just make sure the multipliers for the 5 cells add to 1.